School of Record for American College of the Mediterranean Madrid

 COM 318: Intercultural Communication 3 Credits

 This course allows students experiencing the challenges of cross-cultural communication in an international setting to explore intercultural communication theory and research within both broad and interpersonal contexts.
 Topics include similarities and differences in values, norms, interethnic/intergroup communication, and adaptation.
-Students will bring these theories to bear on their experiences in the field.
-The study of intercultural communication is often approached from asocial psychological perspective.
-Although that perspective has yielded many important ideas about intercultural communication, other perspectives may also contribute to our understanding of the subject, particularly in acknowledging the influence of context and power in intercultural interactions.
-Through participation in this course, students will come to appreciate the complexity and dialectical tensions involved in intercultural interactions.
+The study of intercultural communication is often approached from asocial psychological perspective, that has yielded many important ideas about intercultural communication that may also contribute to our understanding of the subject, particularly in acknowledging the influence of context and power in intercultural interactions.
 Additionally, the aim of this course is to enhance students’ self-reflection, flexibility, and sensitivity in intercultural communication.

 The main objectives of this course are to study the structure and characteristics of the international news media system, understand mass media’s role and influence in creating the world’s public opinion, and to review the evolution of mass media from the invention of the printing press to the arrival of internet.
 Students will also study the principal international news media systems as well as the future of mass media in our globalized society.